 7. Horsetail Falls, USA

-Waterspouts are like tornadoes but occur over water and are usually accompanied by high winds and seas, large hail, and frequent dangerous lightning.
-They occur mainly in the tropics and subtropical areas, but have also been reported in Europe, New Zealand and even Antarctica.
+Waterspouts are like tornadoes but occur over water and are usually accompanied by high winds and seas, large hail and frequent dangerous lightning.

 9. Hessdalen lights, Norway